xni/traceback-path-mapper/README.md

 Assume that you saw an exception on you remote server.
 Of course it is not your's, it is your colleague's one!
-So, you want to unterstand that's happening as soon as possible.
+So, you want to understand that's happening as soon as possible.

 First of all you are switching to the tag, which corresponds to the version which is in production now.